 - SEO/Marketing Manager

-Instead of blogger, try one of these on for size, in order of experience level:
+So, try one of these on for size:

 - Content Creator (entry-level)